fluxninja/aperture/docs/content/get-started/playground/playground.md

 :::

 The above command starts an Aperture Controller and an Aperture Agent on each worker node in the local Kubernetes cluster.
-Additionally, it starts a Java based demo application with
+Additionally, it starts a Java-based demo application with
 [Aperture Java SDK](/get-started/integrations/flow-control/sdk/java/java.md)
 configured to integrate with Aperture.
 There is an instance of Grafana running on the cluster as well for viewing metrics from experiments.

-The Playground's default scenario is demonstrating [Basic Service Protection](/applying-policies/service-protection/basic-service-protection.md) with combination of
+The Playground's default scenario is demonstrating [Basic Service Protection](/applying-policies/service-protection/basic-service-protection.md) with a combination of
 [Rate-Limiting Actuator](/concepts/flow-control/components/rate-limiter.md) to
 dynamically rate-limit traffic from unwanted users, which protects the demo application against sudden surges in traffic load.
 You can verify it using the